tarantool/ansible-cartridge/doc/scenario.md

 - `scenario_steps` - description of scenario steps.
 Each step is a dictionary with fields:
   - `name` - name of step;
   - `path` - path to YAML file of step;
+- `role_vars` - dictionary with all role variables.

 ## Role Steps Description